 Lorrie provides yoga therapy services for those suffering from depression, anxiety, trauma, sudden bereavement, sexual assault, domestic violence, Parkinson’s and chronic disease.

-Brahmi (Beth Gold-Bernstein), Director TriYoga Boston, C-IAYT, E-RYT 500, Senior TriYoga teacher and Teacher Trainer.
-Brahmi has been practicing yoga for 40 years, teaching for 33 years, and practicing TriYoga for 23 years.
+Brahmi (Beth Gold-Bernstein), Director TriYoga Boston, E-RYT 500, Senior TriYoga teacher and Teacher Trainer.
+Brahmi has been practicing yoga for 37 years, teaching for 30 years, and practicing TriYoga for 20 years.
 She is a senior TriYoga instructor and Teacher Trainer.
 Brahmi is the director and lead teacher for the RYS 200 hr TriYoga Teacher Training program the the RYS 500 hr Therapeutic Teacher Training Program.
-Brahmi is a former back sufferer of 30 years and now enjoys a pain free back.
+Brahmi is also a former back sufferer of 30 years and now enjoys a pain free back.
 She has also successfully recovered from wrist, knee and shoulder surgery.

 Brahmi focuses on Yoga Therapy for back, shoulder, knee and other chronic pain, Parkinson’s and chronic disease.